 About Cybele Bjorklund

-Cybele Bjorklund is vice president for federal strategy for Johns Hopkins University and Johns Hopkins Medicine.
-In this position, Bjorklund deploys her expertise and experience to ensure strategic and effective engagement with the federal government, think tanks, and other federal policymakers across all areas of institutional interest.
-Her team is also responsible for federal lobbying and education activities, including integrating research findings into public policy, anticipating and responding to federal policy changes, addressing the most significant regulatory issues, and identifying emerging opportunities to advance the interests and impact of Johns Hopkins.
+Cybele Bjorklund served as vice president for federal strategy for Johns Hopkins University and Johns Hopkins Medicine from March 2019 to June 2021.
+In this position, Bjorklund deployed her expertise and experience to ensure strategic and effective engagement with the federal government, think tanks, and other federal policymakers across all areas of institutional interest.
+Her team was also responsible for federal lobbying and education activities, including integrating research findings into public policy, anticipating and responding to federal policy changes, addressing the most significant regulatory issues, and identifying emerging opportunities to advance the interests and impact of Johns Hopkins.

 Prior to this role, she served in senior policy leadership positions in the public and private sectors.
 Most recently, she was vice president and head of global policy at Sanofi and held appointments at Georgetown University as a distinguished visitor at the O’Neill Institute for National and Global Health Law and a senior fellow at the McCourt School of Public Policy.